gear-foundation/gear-wiki/docs/examples/Gaming/monopoly.md

 ![img alt](../img/monopoly-1.png)

+Everyone can play the game via this link - [Play Syndote](https://syndote.vara.network/) (VARA tokens are required for gas fees).

-To launch the game, you need to:
+To launch the game locally, you need to:

 - ⚒️ Build Master and Player programs
 - 🏗️ Upload the programs to the network